A Trip On The Waverley Paddle Steamer

 - Children age 5-16 travel for half fare on most cruises.

-- There are discounts available for Seniors on some cruises including their popular “Senior Bring A Friend FREE” special offer on selected dates.
+- There are discounts available for Pensioners on some cruises including their popular “Senior Bring A Friend FREE” special offer on selected dates.

 - There is a discount for NHS staff and groups of 10 or more.